Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Yeah, I should get back to work too.
 We need to review these survey results."

-"Have...fun?"
+"Have... fun?"
 Arlott joked.
 Nadeau grinned.

-"Actually...yeah.
+"Actually... yeah.
 I think I will," he said.

 The probe was, after all, already exceeding his expectations.